AkamioRui/RelicUpgrade/README.md

 3. PHP: php -S localhost:8000
 etc

+installation:
+1. git clone or download the zip file from the release branch
+2. open relicUpgradeGUI.html

 While the program just need the relicUpgrade.exe and the html/css/js stuff, I still included the full source code.